FAQ

 We are looking for applicants of all backgrounds who want to work in journalism; who have a keen interest in policy and politics; and who believe journalism can and should play a critical role in our democracy.
 Some fellows may be just out of school; others may be looking for a career transition; still others may be working journalists who are early in their careers.
 A passion for journalism is a prerequisite, but actual journalistic experience is not.

-The 2023 program will begin Sept.
-6.
+The 2026 program will begin in September 2026.

 So I will get paid while I do this?